 There is a car park adjacent to the building and level access to the ground floor reception area.
 There is lift access to the Archives and Collections’ spaces and wheelchair accessible toilets are located on each floor.

-Please note that there are currently no café facilities at The Whisky Bond or spaces where visitors can eat their own food.
-The nearest café is a 15-minute walk away or, weather permitting, visitors can bring their own food and sit outside The Whisky Bond on the benches beside the canal.
+Please note that there are currently no café facilities to purchase food at The Whisky Bond.
+The nearest café is a 15-minute walk away.
+We can direct visitors to a space within The Whisky Bond where visitors can eat food which they have brought with them or, weather permitting, visitors can sit outside The Whisky Bond on the benches beside the canal.
 Please plan ahead with this in mind.

 Information about how to get here can be found here.
 Please inform reception when you arrive so that they can let us know and direct you to our Reading Room.